MycophileHNS/posemesh-hns-discovery/README.md

 4. The manifest can describe Posemesh service categories drawn from public Auki repositories.
 5. A client can normalize all of that into one predictable object.

 It also proves that this can be done as a separate layer.
 The prototype does not modify Posemesh, hsd, hnsd, or any Auki repository.
+That is important for review: the idea can be evaluated without treating this repo as an Auki SDK fork.

 The practical value is resilience.
 A Posemesh client could discover where to go next from a name instead of depending only on a central service directory.